torqueforge/POODNYC-2016/outline.md

   (a sign that something might be wrong)
   * how to you fix code smells?
   (with curative refactoring recipes)
-  * who can tell us the name of some code smell they're familiar with?
-  (well, sometimes they can :-) )
   * what are the names of the code smells in this code?
   (primitive obsession, feature envy)
   * what's a primitive?